IMPORTANT NOTICE

 NEWESD 101 provides digital fingerprinting services for individuals in Washington State that are obtaining a teaching certificate, are or will be a school district employee, or are enrolled in a college or university program that requires clearance prior to beginning field experience in a school setting.

 Our office is located at 4202 South Regal Street in Spokane, WA.
-When you arrive you will see a sign that will direct you on where to park, then proceed to the building with the flagpole out front of our main building.
+Pull into the parking lot on the North side of the building.
+You will see a sign that will direct you on where to park, then proceed to the flagpole out front of our main building.
+(Do not go to the Talbott Event Center, we are the building closest to Regal).
+See the yellow "X" on the photo below to see which entrance to use.

 Acceptable forms of payment: